 Security suite specifications

-This Clause is currently not used
+Security is not included in this standard and assumed to be handled on the higher layers.

 PD-SAP

 The PD-SAP constitutes a logical interface for requesting PSDU transmissions from the PHY at the MAC layer and indicating PSDU receptions to the MAC layer from the PHY layer.
-The PD-SAP is not explicitly specified within this standard but assumed to be vendor-internal.
+The PD-SAP is not explicitly specified within this standard but assumed vendor-internal.

 PHY MCS

-Receive timestamping

-Each PHY shall be able to take a timestamp based on a device-local clock at the start of the reception of the preamble of a PPDU.
-The timestamp serves the MAC for synchronization if needed.

 Multi-OFE channel estimation

 Multi-OFE pilots have, in contrast to conventional pilots, more than one division.
 Supporting PHYs in this standard support up to 32 orthogonal divisions.
-Furthermore, a single PPDU may include up to 7 sequential multi-OFE pilot symbols.
+Furthermore, a single PPDU may include up to seven sequential multi-OFE pilot symbols.